man-ning-zhang/casa/_pages/about.md

   - /about.html
 ---

-I am a critical care fellow currently training in the Lausanne University Hospital and working in the [Geneva Stroke Lab](https://www.carreralab.com/) led by Prof. Emmanuel Carrera (Hôpitaux Universitaires de Genève).
-Previously, I had the opportunity to learn and work at the [MIP-lab](https://miplab.epfl.ch/) headed by Prof. Dimitri Van De Ville (EPFL) and the [Lee Lab](https://oto.hms.harvard.edu/people/daniel-lee) directed by Dr. Daniel Lee (Harvard, MEEI).
-My research centers on biomedical applications of machine learning, with a special focus on acute ischemic stroke.
+I am a medical and cultural sociologist at Brandeis University.
+My research centers on health

-In addition to my clinical work and research, I love designing practical tools to enhance the care for patients and enjoy contributing to open-source projects.
-See [Kassandra](https://kassandra.julianklug.com), a tool to bring machine learning into my clinical practice.
-I have worked on PHI, a tool aiming to connect patients to their hospital caregivers before and after their stay and had a hand in peer-to-peer communication networks whilst running Vlynt.
+In addition to my academic pursuit, I love to...

-For a more formal account of my academic work, see my [Curriculum Vitae](https://www.julianklug.com/files/cv_julian_klug.pdf) or [Google Scholar](https://scholar.google.com/citations?user=uvlWXnAAAAAJ&hl=en).
+For a more formal account of my academic work, see my [Curriculum Vitae]("") or [Google Scholar](https://scholar.google.com/citations?user=C5xRneUAAAAJ&hl=en).

 ---